 You have included a conversion form with a catchy CTA but still, don’t get the desired conversion.
 Recently, you have also got more incidents of abandoned carts what mistake did you make?

-Turns out, many marketers put too many distractions in their cart page or conversion form.
-You might find it tempting to get lost in an array of colours, fonts, texts, but that might not translate to conversions.
+Turns out, that many marketers put too many distractions in their cart page or conversion form.
+You might find it tempting to get lost in an array of colours, fonts and text, but that might not translate to conversions.